gvwilson/fiction/iffy/index.md

 After a moment she took her hand away, but her expression didn't change.
 "There's no fever.
-How about you start getting us ready and I'll make us something quick to eat?"
+How about you start gettin' us ready an' I'll make us something quick to eat?"

-"Tea would be nice," Iffy said gratefully.
+"Tea'd be nice," Iffy said gratefully.

 It normally took a full day to get the *Guinevere* ready to sail, but the money in Uncle Jack's pocket seemed to make him believe it could be done in a blink.
-He roared at Iffy and Aunt Naggie to move their sorry sterns, and no, don't worry about tyin that down, they could do that once they were at sea, just put it somewhere for now and get the affin engine goin!
+He roared at Iffy and Aunt Naggie to move their sorry sterns, and no, don't worry about tyin' that down, they could take care of it once they were at sea, just put it somewhere for now and get the affin' engine goin!

 It took Iffy five minutes of careful work to put the reciprocating rod back in place.
-Five more minutes and the engine was chugging away, biofuel gurgling through kinks in the feed pipe that Iffy hadn't ever been able to get rid of.
+Five more minutes and the engine was chugging away, biofuel gurgling through kinks in the feed pipe that she had never been able to get rid of.
-She would normally have checked the winch motor to make sure they could haul in whatever they caught, but there wasn't time, so she laced some straps around the fine mesh nets they used to dredge for jellyfish to stop them shifting or tangling in high seas.
+She would normally have checked the winch motor to make sure they could haul in whatever they caught, but there wasn't time, so she laced some straps around the fine mesh dredging nets to stop them shifting or tangling in high seas.
-Wait---the fuel hose!
+Wait—the fuel hose!
 It was still connected to the pump on the pier.
-If they had set sail without undoing it, it would have snapped like an overstretched piece of string.
+If they had set sail without undoing it, it would have snapped like an overstretched rubber band.
 She had seen that happen once.
-It had sounded like a gunshot, and the end had ripped open an unlucky sailor's cheek.
+It had sounded like a gunshot, and the end had torn open an unlucky sailor's cheek.

 She scrambled up the ladder that connected the engine room to the deck.
 "Ready here," she called.